 Overcome your anger and resentment.

-You feel angry when someone provokes you in some way, often leading to resentment, you have no control over someone else provoking your anger.
+You feel angry when someone provokes you somehow, often leading to resentment.
+You have no control over someone else provoking your anger.
 These feelings are normal.

 You feel anger and resentment towards wounds that you haven’t healed from the way people have treated you in the past.